The Truth about Moisturizers

 To serve the purposes of the skin, a moisturizer should deliver two things: lipids and information.
 Let’s start with lipids.

 • We know lipids as another name for oil.
 Botanical oils are pressed from the seed/nut/pulp of certain plants.
 But what are they?
 Lipids are basically an evolved, advanced fluid created by the plant.
-It’s such a beautiful process; plants take water from air and ground, fire from the sun, minerals from the soil, life force from the sap, plus substances (almost unknown to us) from atmospheric influences including thunder, the moon and many other celestial happenings, and the plant spins these into the one of the most nutrient-dense substances on earth.
+It’s such a beautiful process; plants take water from air and ground, fire from the sun, minerals from the soil, life force from the sap, plus substances (almost unknown to us) from atmospheric/cosmic influences including weather phenomenon, the moon and many other celestial happenings, especially the all-important resonance-creating impact of lightning . . . . and the plant spins (all of this) into one of the most nutrient-dense substances on earth.
 However, in order to benefit your skin, these lipids/oils must REMAIN biologically-appropriate.
 This means that skin cells must recognize the molecular structure of the lipid as exactly proper food, and the uptake or dermal digestion of these oils must be complete, clean and lacking undesired residue.
 This sounds simple, but is often not the case.
 One can grasp that the many synthetic oils in skin care would not meet these requirements.
 But it is startling to realize that many oils from plant sources are processed, refined and deodorized in such a way as to alter the hydrocarbon structure and make the oil biologically-inappropriate.
 This gunks up the skin on a cellular level.

 • There is a very thin veneer on this planet that is called organic life.
 In some circles it is also call Gaia.
 As discussed before, this fine and delicate covering has a direct relationship with the sun that encodes it with the Intelligence of a vast and beneficial life force.
 When not interfering too much in this process, humans are the direct beneficiaries of this cosmic nourishment.
 Plants, grown in alive, microbe-active soil and properly prepared, can deliver vast quantities of this solar vitality in the form of plant-specific, bio-available information.
 A proper botanical moisturizer can and will deliver this information to the skin.
 This is the very definition of radiant (light-filled) skin.